Kadinamkulam

-Kadinamkulam is a panchayat and the northern suburb of Trivandrum City.
+Kadinamkulam is a Panchayat, Village and the northern suburb of Trivandrum City.
 It is one of the residential and industrial area of Trivandrum City in Kerala, India.
 It is situated 22 km north of Trivandrum, 20 km from Varkala, 20 km from the Trivandrum International Airport and 22 km from Trivandrum Central Railway station and bus station.
 National Highway 66 is also 8 km away.
-Kadinamkulam is surrounded by Kadinamkulam Kayal to the east, the Arabian Sea to the west, Puthucurichy to the north and Channankara to the south.
+Kadinamkulam is surrounded by Kadinamkulam Kayal to the east, the Arabian Sea to the west, Puthucurichy to the north and Vettuthura to the south.
 Kadinamkulam forms part of Kadinamkulam panchayat of Trivandrum district.
-Kinfra international apparel park, Marian Engineering College etc. are situated in Kadinamkulam.
+Kinfra international apparel park, Marian Engineering College etc. are situated in Menamkulam in Kadinamkulam Panchayat.

 In the 2011 census it had a population of 28,868 in 6286 households.

 Economy

 Kadinamkulam and the neighbouring villages had trade connections with various Arab countries such as Saudi Arabia and the UAE from the 19th century onwards.

 Until recently abroad countries like UK, Canada, Australia, USA etc., coir and fishing industries helped people to generate their source of income.